Zionist churches

-Zionist churches are a group of Christian denominations that derive from the Christian Catholic Apostolic Church, which was founded by John Alexander Dowie in Zion, Illinois, US, at the end of the 19th century.
+Zionist churches are a group of Pentecostal Christian denominations that derive from the Christian Catholic Apostolic Church, which was founded by John Alexander Dowie in Zion, Illinois, US, at the end of the 19th century.
 Missionaries from the church came to South Africa in 1904.
 Among their first recruits were Pieter Louis Le Roux and Daniel Nkonyane of Wakkerstroom; both continued to evangelize after the Zionist missionaries left in 1908.

 History

 The Zionist Churches proliferated throughout southern Africa, and became African Independent Churches; research in 1996 suggested that 40% of all black South Africans belonged to a Zionist church.

 The Old Cornerstone Apostolic Church in Zion of South Africa, under Archbishop Mawethu Anthwell, had its beliefs grow out of late-nineteenth and early-twentieth religious missions in Southern Africa.
 In particular the churches owe their origins to the Christian Catholic Apostolic Church of John Alexander Dowie, based in Zion, Illinois, in the United States.

 The arrival of Dowie's emissary, Daniel Bryant, in 1904 led to the formation of a formal Zionist church.
 Prior to this, two concentrations of sympathizers, in response to Dowie's publication Leaves of Healing, had existed on the Witwatersrand and at Wakkerstroom in the Transvaal.
 This initial Zionist church did not flourish for long due to Dowie's disgracing in America.
 In 1908, however, the arrival of the former Zionist-turned-Pentecostal John G. Lake led to most former Zionists embracing the newly formed Apostolic Faith Mission.
 The vast majority of all Zionist sects derive from secessions from the Apostolic Faith Mission, which fused Pentecostalism with Dowie's Zionist ideas about faith healing.

 Several key African-led secessions from the AFM led to the explosion of Zionist sects in the 1910s and 1920s.
 The first was led by Daniel Nkonyane, who was Le Roux's deputy in Wakkerstroom.
 In 1908 Le Roux became an important AFM official and spent most of his time in the Johannesburg headquarters thereafter.
 In his absence Nkonyane took effective control and insisted on several key changes to doctrine.
 Perhaps most importantly, he stressed the need for his followers to propitiate their ancestors—a practice abhorred by the AFM and most Christian denominations.
 Nkonyane maintained that “Whoever forsakes his ancestors is also forsaken by his ancestors and he becomes an easy prey for disease.”
 He also insisted that the form of ornate religious dress worn by Dowie, including robes, staffs, and other paraphernalia, should be used in his congregation.
 In 1910 Nkonyane's defiance of the AFM and local authorities led to his expulsion from Wakkerstroom.
 Eventually, he and about two-thirds of the Wakkerstroom congregation pooled their resources and obtained freehold property in Charlestown, Natal, where they built the first South African "Zion".
 Many dozens of offshoots from Nkonyane's church formed small Zionist churches, especially in Swaziland (today Eswatini) and Natal.